openxrlab/xrmogen/README.md

 ## Build a Model

-### XRMoGen Composition

-Currently, XRMoGen contains two dance generation algorithms

-- Bailando: Siyao *et al.*, Bailando: 3D Dance Generation by Actor-Critic GPT with Choreographic Memory, CVPR 2022
-- DanceRevolution: Huang *et al.*, Dance Revolution: Long-Term Dance Generation with Music via Curriculum Learning, ICLR 2021
+### Write a new dance generation model

 The model structure can be customized through config files.

-### Write a new dance generation model

 To implement a new method, your model need to contain following functions/medhotds to fit the training/test pipeline:

 - `train_step()`: forward method of the training mode.